Home straights and homecomings

 It’s almost impossible to hurdle the mere facts of his ride: 51 years on the road without returning to his home in Germany, roughly 650,000 km pedaled during that time, a distance of 16 times around the planet through 196 countries, all made even more incredible when you consider that nobody else is in the ballpark.
 I wanted to get behind the numbers and meet the man, and I knew Heinz, now 76 years old, had finally stopped pedaling and had returned to his home town in Germany a few years back – I was hoping to fish him out.
 I hope you’ll forgive me, but meeting Heinz is a tale I’m going to cordon off and save for the book because I can’t hope to do it justice in this blog.

 The Dutch, it has to be said, love to say ‘Hallo!’
-Even the teenagers who should be moody and melting things with lighters.
-I gloried in entering a peloton with three Dutch girls who giggled as we all glided, light as clouds, on a perfect bike lane, shouldered by meadows.
+Even the teenagers whose British peers would be sniffing tip-ex and having MC battles in preference to giving cheery greetings to guests.
+I gloried in entering a peloton with three Dutch girls who giggled as we all glided along, on a perfect bike lane, shouldered by meadows.

 I like to think I’ve acquired at least some navigational skills over the last six years, though apparently not after submitting to losing one of Europe’s major cities: Amsterdam.
 How could this happen?
 I was only 40 km away.
 Finally, on a canal path, a dog walker came to my aid.
 Her expression, that of someone who suspects they’re on a hidden camera show, suggested that my question might have been a first: ‘excuse me – Amsterdam: have you seen it?’
 (Perhaps she was expecting me to continue: ‘that acid was CRAZY!’)